riddhisw/predictiveest/README.md

 **ls** The purpose of ls package is to return LSF Predictions using a modified version of Virginia Frey and Sandeep Mavadia's LS Filter (statePredictions.py)

-**qif**: The purpose of kqf package is to implement Quantised Kalman Filtering (QKF) using AKF dynamics and single shot qubit outcomes [WIP]
+**qif**: The purpose of kqf package is to implement Quantised Kalman Filtering (QKF) using AKF dynamics and single shot qubit outcomes.

+#### REFERENCES:

+Please see reference list in the publication above.